Exploring Toxic Positivity On Social Media

 The problem is that by practicing or promoting positive thinking as the only solution can invalidate people’s emotions.
 Toxic positivity can make people feel that it is not okay to sometimes have feelings that aren’t positive, especially if they are going through a difficult experience.
 This puts pressure on individuals to pretend that they are happy even if they are not.
 In addition, toxic positivity allows people to ignore the real-world issues that contribute to mental health concerns and invalidates mental illnesses in general.

 How Does Toxic Positivity Affect Your Mental Health?

 As humans, we naturally experience a wide range of emotions, both good and what some would consider bad.
-It’s all part of the human experience, and denying any of these emotions takes away from that, creating more issues down the line.
-Toxic positivity becomes an unhealthy coping mechanism that only masks our emotions but doesn’t relieve them.
-A recent study tested the link between accepting our emotions and our mental health, and they found that those individuals who consistently avoided their negative emotions ultimately felt worse.
+It’s all part of the human experience and denying any of these emotions takes away from that, sometimes creating more issues down the line.
+Toxic positivity becomes an unhealthy coping mechanism that masks our emotions but doesn’t relieve them.
+In fact, a recent study that tested the link between accepting our emotions and our mental health found that those individuals who consistently avoided their negative emotions ultimately felt worse.

 How To Overcome Toxic Positivity On Social Media

 Toxic positivity has become a trend on social media and may seem like it’s everywhere.
 Social media often has a reputation for being bad for your mental health, but it’s about how you choose to use it.
 Studies have found that social media can have both positive and negative impacts on mental health.
 On the plus side, social media can be used to provide emotional support, build community, and provide an outlet for self-expression.
 But social media use has also been linked to depression, anxiety, poor sleep quality, cyber bullying, poor body image, and overall decreased life satisfaction, among other things.